(possible synonyms :

 The moths called Calliteara horsfieldii are found in the oriental tropics, including :

-The moths called Calliteara farenoides are found in:
+The species named Calliteara farenoides has been found in:

 There are many similar species and races which occur throughout south-east Asia, through New Guinea to Queensland.
 The Queensland specimens were been considered to be a subspecies of Calliteara horsfieldii, and named Calliteara farenoides.
 It not yet entirely clear whether this is a separate species from Calliteara horsfieldii or not.